 The embalming process utilized in funeral homes in the United States and many other countries around the world today involves not just the process of putting preservatives into the body but it involves some other attendant practices as well.
 When remains arrive at a funeral home, the first step that is taken is the cleaning of the body.

 Depending on how long a person has been dead when remains arrive at a funeral home, rigor mortis will need to be broken down.
 Rigor mortis is a state that occurs as soon as four to six hours after death.
 Rigor mortis is recognized by the stiffening of a body.
 Rigor mortis doesn’t last indefinitely and a body eventually will pass out of that state.
 However, in order to move ahead with the embalming process, rigor mortis must be “broken down.”
 This is accomplished through a process of essentially firmly massaging the limbs of a body until the remains become more pliable.

-Once these two processes are completed, the actual embalming of the remains occurs.
+Once this process is completed, the actual embalming of the remains occurs.
 The embalming process itself commences with the opening of the carotid artery at the clavicle.
 This is accomplished by incising the skin and opening up the specific artery.
 It is at this juncture through which the embalming fluids will enter into the body.
 The jugular vein is opened in a similar manner.
 Blood and other fluids will drain through the opening of the jugular as the embalming fluids flow into the body.

 Formaldehyde is the primary preservative oftentimes used in the embalming process.
 Chromatech and Metaflow are proprietary products that compliment the primary embalming fluid selected for a case.

 These fluids are blended in what typically is a cylindric tank, which is the embalming machine.
 The fluid mix flows from the tank into a thin metal pipe known as the arterial tube, the end of which inserts into the opened carotid artery.